ionspin/kotlin-multiplatform-bignum/README.md

 ## Notes & Roadmap

-This is the first version of the library, and has the base implementation of **integer** operations.
-Floating point arithmetic, and modular arithmetic are planned for future releases, as well as improvements such as Karatsuba multiplication, Toom-Cook, division using multiplication by reciprocal, and other.
+This is very early version of the library, and has the base implementation of **integer** and **floating point** operations.
+Modular arithmetic is planned for future releases, as well as improvements such as Karatsuba multiplication, Toom-Cook, division using multiplication by reciprocal, and other.

+**The API will move fast and break often until v1.0**

 Also, there is a plan to implement platform native versions.

+Testing to verify that the library works properly is mostly done against Java BigInteger and BigDecimal implementations.

 ## Should I use this in production?